okta/okta-sdk-nodejs/README.md

 ## Examples

-This libray is a wrapper for the [Okta Platform API], which should be referred to as the source-of-truth for what is and isn't possible with the API.
+This library is a wrapper for the [Okta Platform API], which should be referred to as the source-of-truth for what is and isn't possible with the API.
 In the following sections we show you how to use your client to perform some common operations with the [Okta Platform API].

 * [Users](#users)
   * [Create a User](#create-a-user)